 Detailed course offerings (Time Schedule) are available for

-IMT 500 The Information Management Framework (1)
+IMT 500 Foundations of Information Management (4)

 IMT 510 Human Aspects of Information Systems (4)

 Social, organizational, cognitive, behavioral, and contextual aspects of information, including basic concepts in human information behavior, conceptual and practical frameworks used to study human-information interaction, and social responses to information technology.
 User-based and work-based evaluation and design of information systems.
 Exposure to experimental and interview methodologies.

 IMT 511 Introduction to Programming for Information and Data Science (4)

 Introduces fundamentals of computer programming as used for data science.
 Covers foundational skills necessary for writing stand-alone computer scripts, including programming syntax, data structuring, and procedural definition (functions).
 Includes programming tools and environments (e.g., command-line).
 Emphasizes skills in language syntax, debugging, algorithmic thinking, and data comprehension.
 Assumes no previous programming background.

 View course details in MyPlan: IMT 511